ivanvorobei/awesome-ios/README.md

 # Awesome iOS

 A collaborative list of awesome **UI & Animation** in Swift.
-Inclue frameworks and libraries.
-Soon add tutorials, Xcode extensions and plugins, components and much more.
+If you know a good library or library author, feel free to add it to this project.
+All added libraries appear on the site [awesome-ios.com](https://awesome-ios.com).
+To add your library, see [the instructions](https://github.com/ivanvorobei/awesome-ios-ui/blob/main/CONTRIBUTING.md)

 If you like the project, don't forget to `put star ★` and follow me on GitHub: